JongWasTaken/easympv/README.md

 ### Manual
 Download the master branch and put all files into `%appdata%\mpv` (Windows) or `~/.config/mpv` (macOS/Linux/BSD).
 Adjust .conf files to your liking.

+## License
+All easympv code (everything in `scripts/easympv.js/` and `images/`) is licensed under the MIT License.
+Other files in this repository use different licenses, such as fonts and shaders.
+See `scripts/easympv.js/Credits.txt` for all attributions.
+Special thanks to VideoPlayerCode for their awesome plugins, though none of their code has been used.